green-api/greenapi-integration-gohighlevel/README.md

         - locations.readonly
         - users.readonly

-5. **Generate API credentials:**
+5. **Generate credentials:**
-    - Go to the "API Credentials" section
+    - Go to the "Client Keys" section
     - Generate a Client ID and Client Secret
+    - A little below there will be "Shared Secret" section — generate it as well.
     - Save these values - you'll need them for the adapter configuration

 6. **Configure webhook settings:**